 Every effort is made to keep students in school for the full day once they arrive.
 Parents should discuss a plan with their child regarding what the child should do in the event s/he should arrive at home first.

 Members of the Kent County Superintendents Association use a sustained wind chill of -20 degrees or 104 degrees as one consideration for making the decision to close school or have indoor recess.

 Buses on “Main Roads” only

-When buses will be traveling on "Main Roads" only, it is because the side roads, most often dirt roads, are in a condition that prevent buses from traveling down them.
-Households not on a "main road" will be notified by the Transportation Department portion of our website for a list of roads that are considered "Main.
+When buses will be traveling on "Main Roads" only, it is because the side roads, most often dirt roads, are in a condition that prevents buses from traveling down them.
+Households not on a "main road" will be notified by the Transportation Department for a list of roads that are considered "Main."